AscendingPassage.com HOME PAGE.

 I stood and looked at the cupolas for a moment.
 Then I turned, and

-forgot for a time the life of the world without--that men, perhaps,
+forgot for a time the life of the world without.
+For

 when I turned, I felt, as I have said, as if all the worship of the